-- Confirmation that Council policies are fully implemented. - The annual Constitutional review has been undertaken. - Checking that Council values and ethical standards are met. - Ensuring Laws and regulations are complied with - Publishing financial statements and performance information accurately and reliably. - Confirmation that resources are managed efficiently and effectively.
+- Confirmation that Council policies are fully implemented. - The annual Constitutional review has been undertaken. - Checking that Council values and ethical standards are met.

-- The External Auditor's Annual Audit and Inspection Letter, service assessments and other associated reviews. - Confirmation that internal reviews are undertaken and findings are acted upon. - Performance Reporting being seen to drive improvement. - The Director of Governance and Monitoring Officer and the Director of Finance, Housing and Community (Section 151 Officer) will prepare a Draft Annual Governance Statement which will be considered by CMT and Cabinet who will provide the final review, evaluation and approval. - The Governance Committee, acting as the Audit Committee will monitor the overall governance process and ensure that the process is robust and agreed actions identified are properly implemented. - The final statements will then be signed before the end of June by the Leader and Chief Executive based on a clear evidence trail.
+- Ensuring Laws and regulations are complied with - Publishing financial statements and performance information accurately and reliably. - Confirmation that resources are managed efficiently and effectively. - The External Auditor's Annual Audit and Inspection Letter, service assessments and other associated reviews. - Confirmation that internal reviews are undertaken and findings are acted upon. - Performance Reporting being seen to drive improvement. - The Director of Governance and Monitoring Officer Strategic Director (Corporate and Regulatory) and the Strategic Director (Finance and Housing)Director of Finance, Housing and Community (Section 151 Officer) will prepare a Draft Annual Governance Assurance Statement which will be considered by CMT and Cabinet who will provide the final review, evaluation and approval. - The Governance Committee, acting as the Audit Committee will monitor the overall governance process and ensure that the process is robust and agreed actions identified are properly implemented. - The final statements will then be signed before the end of June by the Leader and Chief Executive based on a clear evidence trail.

-On-going monitoring and review is co-ordinated by the Director of Governance
+On-going monitoring and review is co-ordinated by the Director of Governance Strategic Director (Corporate and Regulatory)

 - The contents of this code will be reviewed annually alongside the Annual Governance Assurance Statement and will be kept up to date in the light of changing circumstances.
-The Director of Governance (Monitoring Officer) will maintain the documentation but Members and Officers must own the whole process. - In addition, review and monitoring will be undertaken during the course of the year.
-This will be co-ordinated by the Director of Governance (Monitoring Officer) and includes: - Monitoring the Corporate Governance arrangements and recommended courses of action by the Section 151 Officer, Monitoring Officer and Solicitor to the Council. - o Internal Audit review of Corporate Governance arrangements and auditable activities identified through risk based audit plans. - Ensuring management ownership for the delivery of agreed objectives, within a Corporate Governance Framework, whilst managing effectively their identified opportunities and risks. - Performance measurement of governance arrangements through the collection of Governance data on the Performance Management System. - Performance measurement of key objectives and associated risks using agreed key and local performance indicators. - On-going review of Risk Management arrangements and recommended courses of action by the Head of Corporate Services, Section 151 Officer and Head of the Audit Partnership. - On-going monitoring and review of compliance with the Seven Principles of Conduct by the Monitoring Officer, Head of EK Human Resources, Solicitor to the Council.
-Head of Democratic Services and the Standards Committee.
+The Director of Governance (Monitoring Officer) Strategic Director (Corporate and Regulatory) will maintain the documentation but Members and Officers must own the whole process. - In addition, review and monitoring will be undertaken during the course of the year.
+This will be co-ordinated by the Director of Governance (Monitoring Officer) Strategic Director (Corporate and Regulatory) and includes: - Monitoring the Corporate Governance arrangements and recommended courses of action by the Section 151 Officer, and the Monitoring Officer and Solicitor to the Council and Monitoring Officer. - Internal Audit review of Corporate Governance arrangements and auditable activities identified through risk based audit plans. - Ensuring management ownership for the delivery of agreed objectives, within a Corporate Governance Framework, whilst managing effectively their identified opportunities and risks. - Performance measurement of governance arrangements through the collection of Governance data on the Performance Management System.

-- Ad hoc reviews initiated by the Chief Executive and/or Service Directors. - o Planned service reviews through a rolling programme of review. - External Audit review of Corporate Governance arrangements and other auditable activities. - O The External Auditors will inspect the Annual Governance Assurance Statement, the evidence and position statements that support the statement, the risk management process and this Council's overall Corporate Governance arrangements. - Mid-year updates are given to Governance Committee on progress in implementing actions identified in the annual statement.
+- Performance measurement of key objectives and associated risks using agreed key and local performance indicators. - On-going review of Risk Management arrangements and recommended courses of action by the Head of Corporate Services, Section 151 Officer and Head of the Audit Partnership. - On-going monitoring and review of compliance with the Seven Principles of Conduct by the Solicitor to the Council and Monitoring Officer, Head of EK Human ResourcesHead of Human Resources, Payroll and Communications, Solicitor to the Council, Head of Corporate Services and DemocracyDemocratic Services and the StandardsGovernance Committee. - Ad hoc reviews initiated by the Chief Executive and/or Service Strategic Directors. - Planned service reviews through a rolling programme of review. - External Audit review of Corporate Governance arrangements and other auditable activities. - The External Auditors will inspect the Annual Governance Assurance Statement, the evidence and position statements that support the statement, the risk management process and this Council's overall Corporate Governance arrangements. - Mid-year updates are given to Governance Committee on progress in implementing actions identified in the annual statement.